Crosbie/app-template/README.md

 ===============

-This project is intended to be a starting point for all future apps built on the [FeedHenry](http://www.feedhenry.com) platform, it contains the basic app structure and [LESS](http://lesscss.org/) styles to speed up the building and theming of apps
+This project is intended to be a starting point for all future apps built on the [FeedHenry](http://www.feedhenry.com) platform, it contains the basic app structure and [LESS](http://lesscss.org/) styles to speed up the building and theming of apps.
+Gruntjs is used for automating tasks, like running JShint and all app tests.
+Tests are in place for both client and cloud parts, and can be run individually from the terminal, or via a grunt task.

 ---